Alfred Harmsworth, 1st Viscount Northcliffe: Political influence

-Such was Northcliffe's influence on anti-German propaganda during the World War I that a German warship was sent to shell his house, Elmwood, in Broadstairs, in an attempt to assassinate him.
+Northcliffe had used his newspapers to criticise the British government's lack of readiness for what he perceived to be the German threat.
+On 25 February 1917, a German warship shelled Northcliffe's country house Elmwood located near the Kent coast in an attempt to assassinate him.
 His former residence still bears a shell hole out of respect for his gardener's wife, who was killed in the attack.
 On 6 April 1919, Lloyd George made an excoriating attack on Harmsworth, terming his arrogance "diseased vanity".
 By then, Harmsworth's influence was decreasing.

 Northcliffe's enemies accused him of power without responsibility, but his papers were a factor in settling the Anglo-Irish Treaty in 1921, and his mission to the United States, from June through to October 1917, has been judged successful by historians.

 Northcliffe's personality shaped his career.
 He was monolingual and not well-educated and knew little history or science.
 He had a lust for power and for money, while leaving the accounting paperwork to his brother Harold.
 He imagined himself Napoleon reborn and resembled the emperor physically and in terms of his enormous energy and ambition.
 Above all, he had a boyish enthusiasm for everything.
 Norman Fyfe, an intimate friend, described him:

 Boyish in his power of concentration upon the matter of the moment, boyish in his readiness to turn swiftly to a different matter and concentrate on that....
 Boyish the limited range of his intellect, which seldom concerns itself with anything but the immediate, the obvious, the popular.
 Boyish his irresponsibility, his disinclination to take himself or his publications seriously; his conviction that whatever benefits them is justifiable, and that it is not his business to consider the effect of their contents on the public mind.